Search

 Building our future.
 Cameron Road Stage 2

 Over the next 30 years, 15,000 more people will be living on the Te Papa peninsula.
-That means we need to start work now to develop the area into a place where more people can live, learn, work and play and provide more ways to move around.
+That means we need to start work now to develop the area into a place where more people can live, learn, work and play.

-The early design is intended to enable growth on the Te Papa peninsula while also acknowledging the cultural connection to Te Ranga in Pyes Pā.
-It is also focused on making improvements to the different ways that people travel, including walking, cycling and public transport.
+The early design is intended to cater for increasing population growth on the Te Papa peninsula while also acknowledging the cultural connection to Te Ranga in Pyes Pā.

 Explore our virtual room to find out more about our plans for Cameron Road Stage 2.